 Using SQL like conditions, this tool allows you to mine for very specific numbers.
 The best way to explain this tool is by example.

-Now, let’s say we select the data point ‘main.buyer.location’ in our NDA example model, which is the “gender” question we used in the example of the previous chapter, Trend Finder.
+Now, let’s say we select the data point ‘main.buyer.location’ in our NDA example model, which is the same question we used in the example of the previous chapter, Trend Finder.
 If we add no conditions, the tool will mine all unique answers, in the same way as the Trend Finder does.

 You could add as many conditions as you like, and they can track any data point.
-All conditions except the first also require a conjunction key, either ‘AND’ or ‘OR’, which will determine how the engine joins the conditions to filter the eventual data.
+All conditions except the first also require a conjunction key, either ‘AND’ or ‘OR’, which will determine how the engine decides whether or not to count a value per case.

-For example, we may only be interested in cases where the gender was female, so we could add another condition to only include cases where ‘main.inputs.list’ is equal to “Female”:
+For example, we may only be interested in cases where the buyer location was not London:

 Be careful when using the ‘OR’ conjunction - it will negate the other conditions.